An Empty Canvas // The Painter

 For this young artist, musical inspirations include U2, Kanye West, Jay Z, Stevie Wonder, Marvin Gay, The Beatles, Lady Gaga and Glitch Mob.
 Featured shows also include the beats of Garibaldi’s exclusive DJ, Joseph One.
 The energy of these performances is both mesmerizing and engaging and there is nothing like it in the world.

 Hundreds of thousands have witnessed Garibaldi paint live by transforming a blank black canvas into pop art icons through his “Rhythm and Hue” shows.
 Garibaldi has performed for Fortune 500 companies including AT&T, Intel and Disney.
 He has also been featured at charity events for Playboy, NBA, and celebrities Snoop Dog, Santana, Tommy Lee, Dave Navarro and Blue Man Group.

 Garibaldi’s portfolio and sophistication as an artist goes far beyond his accomplishments as a performance painter.
-Influenced by Andy Warhol, Ernie Barnes, KAWZ, Takashi Murakami, Al Hirschfeld and the comic books of his youth, Garibaldi’s studio or “the danger room” serves as his stage for these paintings of vibrant colors and fluid lines.
+Influenced by Andy Warhol, Ernie Barnes, KAWZ, Takashi Murakami, Al Hirschfeld and the comic books of his youth, Garibaldi’s studio or “War On Walls” serves as his stage for these paintings of vibrant colors and fluid lines.